gtjamesa/apply-publishconfig/README.md

 $ pnpm add -D apply-publishconfig
 ```

-Add a script to your dependency's `package.json` with a `publishConfig`:
+Add a script to your internal package's `package.json` with a `publishConfig`:

 ```json
 "main": "./src/index.ts",